 The same idea applies to any other leaf that you might use in a salad.
 I also recommend making a large batch of vinaigrette to store in the fridge.
 This means the only preparation you need to do is to chop up some red peppers, grill some chicken, and do whatever else you normally do when preparing your salads.

 How about a salad topped with smoked salmon?
-Here’s my favorite smoked salmon recipe!
+I’ve got a favorite smoked salmon recipe.

 Pitchers and Jars